ETCF22-HAI/BitterBuster-Documentation/docs/data.md

 ```
 {
-  eventType: "Displayed Candy",
+  "eventType": "Displayed Candy",
-  timeStamp: float,
+  "timeStamp": float,
-  selectedCandy: string // Name of the png file for the selected candy
+  "selectedCandy": string // Name of the png file for the selected candy
 }
 ```